 It is quite common for people with anxiety to experience frequent headaches.
 The onset of the headaches may occur when you are in a situation that is causing you severe anxiety.
 However, they may also develop simply as a result of the stress your body is going through due to the constant feeling of anxiety.
 You can treat headaches with over-the-counter medications, but some people find little relief with these medications, especially if the anxiety is still in full swing.

 Many people experience nausea when they experience a lot of anxiety.
-You may feel nauseous right after eating or whenever you are in a nervous situation.
+You may feel nausea or stomach pain after eating or whenever you are in a nervous situation.
 Nausea that persists and worsens with spicy or acidic foods and beverages can be cause for concern.
 The stress of your anxiety can cause a buildup of acid in the stomach and, over time, this can cause lasting digestive issues.

 3. Frequent Urination Or Diarrhea